Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Four-dimensional Gauss-Bonnet black hole

 \subsection{Non-rotating black hole}

 In GB gravity, it is well known that there are the static and spherically symmetric black hole solutions in a spacetime with $d\geq5$, for examples see Refs. \cite{Boulware,Wiltshire,caii,Nojiria,Cvetica}.
 However, in four-dimensional spacetime, the GB term is a total derivative, and thus it has no contribution to the gravitational dynamics.
-Until recently, a four-dimensional nontrival black hole was discovered by Glavan and Lin \cite{Glavan}.
-They first rescaled the GB coupling parameter $\alpha\rightarrow\alpha/(d-4)$, then took the limit $d\rightarrow4$, and finally found a static and spherically symmetric black hole solution \cite{Glavan}
+Until recently, a four-dimensional nontrivial black hole was discovered by Glavan and Lin \cite{Glavan}.
+They rescaled the GB coupling parameter $\alpha\rightarrow\alpha/(d-4)$, then took the limit $d\rightarrow4$, and finally found a static and spherically symmetric black hole solution \cite{Glavan}

 This black hole solution exactly coincides with that obtained in a gravity with conformal anomaly \cite{caicao,cai3}.
 Here $M$ is the black hole mass.
-This solution can be obtained by solving the following action
+As we know, GB gravity arises from low energy limit from heterotic string theory.
+The GB coupling parameter $\alpha$ has dimensions of the square of length and plays the role of the inverse string tension.
+The black hole horizons can be obtained by solving $f(r)=0$, which gives